 - Receive cost-free room, board, and parking during the summers

 - Have support of a pastoral team member, an academic supervisor, and a community with whom the teacher lives at their placement site

 - Deepen their faith and prepare to be a spiritual leader in their school

 What does ACE look for in a candidate?

 ACE seeks energetic, passionate leaders who welcome the challenges of beginning teaching, who can maintain a sense of perspective throughout the two-year experience, and who are able to create community both where they live and in the schools in which they work.
 ACE Teachers must demonstrate maturity, leadership skills, openness to spiritual growth, and the ability to work independently.
 Strong candidates for ACE will display an excellent work ethic, a solid academic record, and experience in service and extra-curricular activities.

 Still, ACE Teachers don’t fit into a mold – there’s no “typical” candidate for the program.
-ACE has welcomed graduates from nearly every academic discipline and from more than 200 colleges and universities around the world.
+ACE has welcomed graduates from nearly every academic discipline and from 250 colleges and universities around the world.

 Where will I teach?

 ACE serves approximately 129 Catholic schools in 17 states (and DC).
 ACE teachers live in one of 34 ACE communities in 31 (arch)dioceses.
 The 2019-20 communities are the following: